How to buy and sell a home - without using an estate agent

 by Housesimple on 7th July 2015

-If you’ve ever sold your home through traditional methods - many of which date back decades such as placing a home in a newspaper or posting a description on a wall – you’ll know that there are benefits.
+If you’ve ever sold your home through traditional methods - many of which date back decades such as placing a home in a newspaper or posting a description on a wall – you’ll know that there are advantages to selling your house privately.
 Meeting someone face-to-face, who can walk you through the process, or sits at the end of the telephone, can be comforting.

 But there are drawbacks, which have given high street estate agents a certain reputation that will probably never be shrugged off.
 Especially as there’s a growing awareness of online-only agents, who can deliver the same or better packages at a fraction of the price.
 Here are five benefits of the new order in house sales.